Skip to content

 Built-in tools and permissions

-This page identifies the built-in tool surface and the root permission/filtering flags visible in the extracted cli.js.
+This page reverse-engineers the built-in tool surface and root permission/filtering flags in the analyzed cli.renamed.js.

 Use Tool inventory and schemas for the canonical tool-family inventory and schema-owner table.
 This page owns the built-in permission and ToolExecutionBoundary explanation.